Back to Home Page

 We were given in the first knee experience an ultimatum, that if we didn't do better with our therapy flex and extension that we would have to under anesthesia have a very aggressive manipulation to break the scar tissue that had been built up by not doing the necessary therapy.
 We believe this is a necessary mind game the surgeon plays with a "lazy" patient as we stated we decided to opt out of the manipulation and the threat really motivated us.
 Although we know of patients that have gone through this manipulation and it isn't pretty.
 When they came out of it they were really laid up and it is questionable regarding the value of it, versus the consequences.
 My advice, do the therapy.
 Grit your teeth and do the therapy.
 The manipulation and after effects are a lot worse than doing your homework at least in our opinion.

-If you want to go the economy route, we have gone to the extent in trying to stiffen up conditions with a 1" by 6", 3/4" thick board about 3 foot long that fits under the edge of the rump and under the leg and allows the patient to do a fairly good job in extending the knee downward (The downward flex set exercise) as patients who have been dealing with problem knees before replacement seem to acquire a bent over posture, that includes a bending of the knees that do not straighten out in the walking process.
+If you want to go the economy route, we have gone to the extent in trying to stiffen up conditions with a 1" by 6", 3/4" thick board about 3 foot long that fits under the edge of the rump (Notice the 45 degree angle that we cut on one end, the end that goes under the rump for comfort sake) and under the leg and allows the patient to do a fairly good job in extending the knee downward (The downward flex set exercise) as patients who have been dealing with problem knees before replacement seem to acquire a bent over posture, that includes a bending of the knees that do not straighten out in the walking process.
 The replacement is suppose to correct it, but therapy is needed big time to do it.
 The first thing out of the box from the surgeon and therapist is to get that knee flat as possible in what they refer to as 0 degrees extension.
-Note the bevel on one side of the board to fit under the rump.
-You don't need a sharp edge under anyone's rump.
 My wife at this point 6 weeks post surgery is about 2 to 4 degrees extension without assistance doing downward quad sets on a firm surface, as in a firm rehab table or board.
 At 12 weeks she is pretty close to zero, if not zero and the rehab folks are satisfied and in fact 3 months post surgery she is somewhere between 105 to 110 degrees flexion with out much cranking from the therapist.
-The board works nice for flexing as well, with a little booty sock you can slide back nicely for flexing This is covered in more detail below.
+The board works nice for flexing as well, with a little booty sock you can slide back nicely for flexing.
+This is covered in more detail below.

 The Step

 We discovered another great means to bend the knees, using a step.
 We constructed one that we use in the house.
-(Pictured below) Remember there comes a time where professional rehab runs out and you are expected to continue rehab at home.
+(Pictured below) Remember there comes a time where professional rehab runs out (insurance wise) and you are expected to continue rehab at home.
 We have been told that knee replacements as good as they are require regular exercise for the rest of your life.
-If you think you are going to finish professional rehab, and you will be good to go for the rest of your life without exercise diligence you are dreaming.
-Knee replacements are imposing a foreign object within, that the body has to deal with.
-It is like a stranger in the house "Who is this guy" Most knee replacements work fine and most cannot tell there is any difference before and after other than the replacement feels a hell of lot better, but again if you are at the age for replacements and old arthritis is hanging around, you need to keep that body moving Mom/Dad.
+If you think you are going to finish professional rehab, and you will be good to go for the rest of your life without exercising diligence you are dreaming.
+Knee/hip etc. replacements are imposing a foreign object within, that the body has to deal with.
+It is like a stranger in the house "Who is this guy" Most knee replacements work fine and most cannot tell there is any difference before and after other than the replacement feels a hell of lot better pain wise, but again if you are at the age for replacements and old arthritis is hanging around, you need to keep that body moving with or without replacements.

 #1 Photo